Site icon Circuit Ideas for You

 Simple Wireless Power Transmission Circuit

-Now many things like phone, toothbrush and some medical stuff charge without wire.
+Now, many things like phone, toothbrush and some medical stuff charge without wire, but still we can make it better.

-In this post we will show how to make a easy Simple Wireless Power Transmission Circuit with transmitter and receiver using simple parts.
+In this post, we will show how to make a easy Simple Wireless Power Transmission Circuit with transmitter and receiver using simple parts, so it will help us understand how wireless charging work.

 What is a Wireless Power Transmission Circuit:

-It uses something like magnetic field to move power at short or long distance.
+Wireless power circuit is small electric design which send power without wire and it uses something like magnetic field so move power at short or long distance.

 Transmitter Circuit Working: